HALL OF FAME AWARD

 John Ryan, known locally as Johnny, is a native of Ardfinnan and from a farm background.
 He attended high school in Cahir and then UCD on a County Council Scholarship, where he studied Agricultural Science.
 After graduation he pursued a Doctor of Philosophy degree in soil science.
 In his early years he played football for Ardfinnan, winning minor, under-21 and senior county medals in the early 1960s.
 He played both hurling and football in UCD.

 In 2014 the Tipperary Association Dublin celebrated 80 years in existence.
-It was was founded in 1934 by Tipperary people living and working in Dublin.
 A number of events were planned to mark this major milestone in the Association’s history.
 The highlight of the 80th celebrations was a 'Night of Legends'.
 This was held on Friday the 5th of December in the Anner hotel, Thurles.
 This special night brought together all those people who were honoured by the Association in the past as Tipperary Person of the Year and Hall of Fame award winners.
 The event was a night where the legends and stars of Tipperary from the sporting, business and cultural world gathered together.

 The former General Secretary of the Irish Farmers Association (IFA) and current Chairman of FBD Holdings – the insurance giant - has been chosen as the Hall of Fame winner for 2013 by the Tipperary Association Dublin.